Alcoz/Classification-Localisation/README.md

 # Object_Detection
-Pytorch implementation of Object Detection on OXFORD-IIIT PET Dataset
+Pytorch implementation of Object Detection model on OXFORD-IIIT PET Dataset

 [1] O. M. Parkhi, A. Vedaldi, A. Zisserman, C. V. Jawahar Cats and Dogs